codr7/sharpl/README.md

 - Default decimal type is fixpoint.
 - Nil is called `_`.
 - Both true (`T`) and false (`F`) are defined.
-- Empty strings, arrays and maps are considered false.
+- Zero, empty strings, arrays and maps are considered false.
 - `=` is generic and compares values deeply, `is` may be used to compare identity.
 - Lambdas actually look like anonymous methods.
 - `eval` evaluates its arguments at emit time.